 NATURE, 25th April 2013

-The European Bipolar Forum (EBF) creates a voice for clinicians and researchers to help steer the constant progress and development of knowledge relating to Bipolar Disorders.
-It encourages the initiation of new international projects and research encouraging members to link up through the website and conference activities to further develop the understanding of the condition.
+The International Forum of Psychosis and Bipolarity (formerly the European Bipolar Forum) is an Association that creates a voice for clinicians and researchers to help steer the constant progress and development of knowledge relating to Psychosis and Bipolarity.
+It encourages the initiation of new international projects and research, encouraging members to link up through the website and conference activities to further develop the understanding of the conditions.

-The EBF will represent clinicians and researchers in challenging cuts through the generation of consensus statements which emphasise the importance of all aspects of research and treatment into the Bipolar Disorders, including a justification of treatment practices from a Health Economic point of view.
-A programme of EBF Task Forces are being developed.
+The IFPB will represent clinicians and researchers in challenging cuts through the generation of consensus statements which emphasise the importance of all aspects of research and treatment into Psychosis and Bipolarity, including a justification of treatment practices from a Health Economic point of view.
+A programme of IFPB Task Forces is being developed.
 Draft consensus statements will be published over the next six months in key topic areas.
 These will be posted on the website for members to comment on and refine over the following six months.
-First consensus statements will be reviewed finally at the IRBD conference in 2014 and will be publicized shortly thereafter.
-You can find out more and comment on the EBF Task Forces part of this website.
+First consensus statements will be reviewed finally at the IRPB conference in 2014 and will be publicized shortly thereafter.
+You can find out more and comment on the IFPB Task Forces part of this website.